Diabetic Eye Disease

 Treating diabetic retinopathy can include vitrectomy, replacing the inner gel-like substance that supports the eye structure, and laser surgery.

 It is important to have regular eye exams to monitor your eye health.
-For more information or to schedule your eye exam, contact Orillia Eyewear & iCare at 705-990-2900 today.
+For more information or to schedule your eye test, contact Orillia Eyewear & iCare at 705-990-2900 today.